Troost Avenue: Dividing line

 U.S. Census Bureau data shows that 20th century redlining policies have led to Troost Avenue, shown here in red, remaining a racial and cultural dividing line in Kansas City.

 Though bordering some of the most historic neighborhoods (including Beacon Hill, Longfellow, Hyde Park, Squier Park, Rockhill, and others), Troost Avenue is one of the most stark physical and symbolic geographical dividers in America.
-The book A City Divided says the 1920s had a widespread concern among some white property owners and property values.
+The book A City Divided says that in the 1920s there was a widespread concern among many white property owners about property values.
 African Americans were to stay on the east side of Troost to prevent "tainting" the neighborhoods and shopping centers that J.C.
 Nichols developed.
 This dividing line remained ingrained in Kansas City's structure for decades, as a 2018 article in The Kansas City Star reported that neighborhoods west of Troost are white and neighborhoods east of Troost are black.
 That year, Kansas City mayor Sly James likened Troost Avenue to "the demarcation line in a war zone".
 The book Some of My Best Friends are Black argues that Nichols orchestrated white flight from the east side into his west side developments by inducing panic selling and blockbusting.